Emon-ProCoder7/sql-Command-Repository/README.md

    - What country had the smallest population in 2007?
    - What is the average population of Poland during the time period covered by this dataset?
    - How many countries have the word “The” in their name?
-   - What was the total population of each continent in 2010?
+   - What was the total population of each continent in 2010? [click For The Project](https://github.com/Emon-ProCoder7/sql-Command-Repository/blob/master/03.%20Population_queries_II.sql)